Especially in a tight job market, many companies will welcome back former employees who left under good terms.

 They say you can’t go home again — or can you?
-Experts say you should definitely consider former employers when seeking the next rung on the career ladder, but a diplomatic approach and sturdy, unburned bridges are a must.
+Experts say you should definitely consider former employers when seeking the next rung on the career ladder, but a diplomatic approach and sturdy, unburned bridges are must.

 “In a tight job market, the decision to return to a former employer should be part of a comprehensive job-search strategy,” said Roy Cohen, author of “The Wall Street Professional’s Survival Guide” and a career coach.
 “Unless you left for reasons involving criminal activity or sub-par performance, and your employment file indicates that under no uncertain terms could you ever be re-hired, then the decision is yours.”